 I say gently, because just by saying the word ‘behavior’ or asking the wrong question can put even a four year old on the defensive.

 I was learning about Social Stories at the time, but they weren’t exactly what I was looking for.
 I needed something between a social story and children’s picture book that would show (not tell!) connections between emotions and responses, and show an ‘any child‘ using different strategies to appropriate manage tricky feelings.
+I also needed something engaging!
+I keep these on our bookshelf with the other picture books, and read them once in a while to one or two children.
+By the time I am finished, there are generally five or six gathered around.

 Once kids start to make these connections, they begin to understand that there are tools they can use to help themselves manage tricky, intense emotions.